Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 IP address with minimally two open ports (inbound and outbound) at which it can be reached.

+> Whitelisting of seed node is currently granted based on a need-by basis.
+The Zilliqa core team will assess each request before whitelisting.

 ## Minimum Hardware Requirements
 - x64 Linux operating system (e.g Ubuntu 16.04.05)
-- Recent dual core processor @ 2.2 GHZ.
+- Recent dual-core processor @ 2.2 GHZ.
 Examples:
    - Intel Core i5 or i7 (Skylake)
    - Intel Xeon (Skylake)
 - 8GB DRR3 RAM or higher